 These are some common tools used to work on this device.
 You might not need every tool for every procedure.

-Using enamel paint extends the life of the appliances by preventing build-up of rust.
+Enamel paint is commonly used on household appliances to extend the life of the device by preventing the build-up of rust.

-The simple way to prevent the spread of rust is to apply rust eater and then enamel paint.
-Enamel paint is tough and it will prevent electrical arcing in microwave ovens and extend the life of your appliance.
+Users can prevent the spread and build-up of rust simply by applying a rust-eating compound.
+Once the rust is gone, a few coats of enamel paint will prevent rust in the future.
+Enamel paint is long-lasting and will prevent electrical arcing in microwave ovens.
+Enamel paint will help extend the life of your appliance.